Biswas57/kaflow/Engineering_Requirements.md

 # 1. Engineering Requirements

-## Overview
+## About Stream Processing

-Event-Driven Architecture makes up much of the backbone of modern software.
-With a move towards decentralised microservice systems, there is a need for scalable asynchronous communication between software components.
+Stream processing refers to the execution of a process on data from an event stream, oftentimes shortly after the event is created.
+In other words, as data is received a stream processing application acts upon this data in near real-time.
+Stream processing, therefore, allows for data to move through a data pipeline in a manner that enables the analysis or utilization of this data in the most efficient manner possible.
+This is in opposition to batch processing where data is collected and stored to be operated upon at a later time.

+A stream processor can have many jobs.
+For instance, such an application may simply be responsible for creating more specific events which are then detected by another stream processing application further down the data pipeline.
+In other cases, a stream processor could be tasked with performing real-time operations on event data to provide an alert to a particular condition represented by the data point (i.e. alerting a stockbroker that a particular stock has hit an all-time high, possibly indicating a time to sell) or to provide context to data that has been processed over time (i.e. the real-time percentage change in a stock’s price over the past year).

+Today, several stream-processing platforms exist to support the building of stream-processing applications.
+One such platform (of great popularity) is Apache Kafka.
+It’s hard to discuss stream processing platforms without discussing Kafka, just as it is hard to discuss data-based applications without recognizing the importance of properly securing them.
 This library is based on a heavily simplified version of the event streaming infrastructure [Apache Kafka](https://kafka.apache.org/).
 A quick read of Kafka's design and purpose is recommended to understand the basis and workings of this project, a brief video to understand what they do can be found [here](https://youtu.be/vHbvbwSEYGo).

 The fundamental premise on which Event-Driven Architecture rests is the ability of producer and consumer entities in the system to share data asynchronously via a stream-like channel, in other words a Tributary-like platform.
 However, our library allowed for more complex interactions than simply that of a single channel.